amihaiemil/elasticlunr-search-widget/README.md

 At the moment, the widget takes the following parameter that can offer some customization.

   * **Size** of the page customizable with the "size" parameter -- defaults to 3
-  * **Placeholder** of the input field customizable with the "placeholder" parameter -- defaults to "Search as you type..."
+  * **Placeholder** of the input field customizable with the "placeholder" parameter -- defaults to "Enter keywords..."

 ## Issues and Feature Requests